tldr-pages/tldr/pages/common/nano.md

 `nano +{{line}},{{column}} {{path/to/file}}`

-- Open a specific file and enable smooth scrolling:
+- Open a specific file and enable soft wrapping:

 `nano --softwrap {{path/to/file}}`